The-bionic-spuds/Our-Amazing-App/README.md

 This app will address the problem of being uneducated of the meme world.
 It will also assist others in searching for the right meme or discovering new memes.

 # Primary Goal
-Those who use our app will not only be educated with memes but will also be entertained and triggered with ucontrollable laughs.
+Those who use our app will not only be educated with memes but will also be entertained and triggered with ucontrollable laughter.